Head Coach Ed Sprague enters his

 and received votes in the national polls.

-During his tenure, 13 of his players have been selected in the Major League Baseball Draft, with 10 players currently active in the professional ranks, including a pair of major leaguers (Chase Headley and Erik Hamren of the San Diego Padres).
+During his tenure, 17 of his players have been selected in the Major League Baseball Draft, with seven players currently active in the professional ranks, including major leaguer (Chase Headley, San Diego Padres).